The Story of a Valorous War-Widow

 It was the Australian country town of Muttaburra where young Barbara first arrived as a bride.

-She departed from her ancestral English town in Sussex, with no time for goodbyes.
-Hers was a sudden nuptial with young Australian digger Richard, who was boarding the next fleet heading back Down-Under.
+When she departed from her ancestral English town of Sussex, there was no time for goodbyes.
+Hers was a sudden nuptial with an Australian digger Richard, who was boarding the next fleet heading back Down-Under.

-Richie was based in a colony within a remote Aboriginal village.
-But the couple couldn’t get to live with each other.
+Young Richie was based in a colony within a remote Aboriginal village.
+He was enthralled to have a lovely wife, for she so brightened up his drab life.
+But the couple couldn’t get to live with each other for long.

 That was the last she saw of Richie.
 While she cried tears of self-pity, she didn’t go back to England.
 She wanted to wait for him in Australia.